 Ms. Kelley frequently returns to the University of Colorado for Moot Court or other trial competitions as a volunteer to teach aspiring trial lawyers courtroom skills.

-When she is not practicing law, Ms. Kelley likes to play soccer, read, and spend time being active outside with her family.
+When she is not practicing law, Ms. Kelley likes to play soccer, practice Improv, read, and spend time being active outside with her family.